 Everest prohibits the manufacture and unlawful possession, use or distribution of illicit drugs or alcohol by students on its property and at any school activity.
-If students suspect someone to be under the influence of any drug or alcohol, they should immediately bring this concern to the attention of the Academic Dean/Director of Education or Campus President.
-Students who violate the school's prohibitions against alcohol, controlled substances, and drugs are subject to disciplinary action up to and including dismissal from the school.
-Information on the disciplinary process may be found in the school catalog.
-When circumstances warrant, a violation of this policy may also be referred to the appropriate law enforcement authorities.
+If students suspect someone to be under the influence of any drug or alcohol, they should immediately bring this concern to the attention of the Academic Dean/Director of Education or

+Campus President.
+Violation of the institution's anti-drug policy will result in appropriate disciplinary actions and may include expulsion of the student.
+The appropriate law enforcement authorities may also be notified.
 In certain cases, students may be referred to counseling sources or substance abuse centers.
 If such a referral is made, continued enrollment is subject to successful completion of any prescribed counseling or treatment program.